samuellihn/obsidian-freeview/docs/Cross Product.md

 If the vectors are perpendicular or orthogonal, $a \times b = |a||b|$ because $\sin\theta = 1$

-> Applicatons of the cross product:
+> Applications of the cross product:
 > [[Scalar Triple Product]]
 > [[Torque]]